 Doval’s return to Delhi signals, situation under control in Kashmir

-New Delhi, Aug 17: National security advisor Ajit Doval returning to the national capital after a 11 day stay in Jammu and Kashmir, signals that the curbs would be eased and situation is under control.
+New Delhi, Aug 17: National security advisor Ajit Doval returning to the national capital after an 11 day stays in Jammu and Kashmir, signals that the curbs would be eased and the situation is under control.

 Doval was in Kashmir since August 6 to ensure the smooth implementation of plans after the withdrawal of special status accorded to Jammu and Kashmir, officials said.

-Doval, had taken charge of security and development-related activities with a special focus on ensuring that there was no loss of life, they said.
+Doval had taken charge of security and development-related activities with a special focus on ensuring that there was no loss of life, they said.

 During his stay, the NSA took a round of Shopian, a district worst hit by terrorism, and met locals and security personnel.